Remote Document Review Specialist from India: Hiring Guide

 How do I give a remote document reviewer secure access to review documents?

 Document review platforms (Relativity, Logikcull, Everlaw, Disco) support user-level access with role-based permissions.
-The reviewer is added as a reviewer-level user with access to the specific matter workspace only — no admin access, no ability to export the native document population.
-F5 provides dedicated equipment; the reviewer accesses the platform exclusively through the firm's designated system.
+The reviewer is added as a reviewer-level user with access to the specific matter workspace only — no admin access, no ability to export native documents.
+F5 provides dedicated equipment; the reviewer accesses the platform exclusively through the firm's designated system over VPN.

 What document review platforms do India specialists use?